RV Financing: How To Finance an RV

 One of the most important things to look at before pursuing an RV loan is your personal credit score.
 Since an RV is considered a luxury item, people typically need very good credit to qualify for financing.
 If your credit is not ideal, focus on improving it before you finance an RV.

 Do your homework and shop around so you are familiar with competitive interest rates and RV prices.
-Don't let your excitement for a new RV cloud your critical thinking.
+Don’t let your excitement for a new RV cloud your critical thinking.
 Make sure you understand how much you can afford, what you can put down, and what kind of terms you prefer before setting out to purchase your RV.
-You can easily research competitive RV loan rates online.
+You can use LendingTree’s RV loan calculator to estimate monthly payments and can also easily research competitive RV loan rates from the comfort of your home.
 Arming yourself with this knowledge can help improve your bargaining power.

 Most lenders require a down payment of less than 20 percent when purchasing an RV.
 Many require less than 10 percent down, and some even offer zero-down loans.
 Generally, the larger the down payment, the lower the interest rate.
 Accepting a loan with prepayment penalties can also help lower the interest rate.
 Just be sure this is an option you can live with down the road.